-TIP # MESSAGE COMPLETED Balance activity with exercise.
-E. State and the second Stop eating when my stomach is full.
-Construction of the second sec Watch portion sizes.
+TIP # MESSAGE COMPLETED

+Balance activity with exercise.

+Stop eating when my stomach is full.

+G - Second and a second and as second and a Watch portion sizes.

 Choose foods loser in sodium.

+Drink lots of water.

-10. "Anterior and the second s Drink lots of water.
-8. Second Make healthy choices when eating out.
-Foods I Should Eat Every Day S. and a second se Eat a lot of fruits and vegetables.
+8. State and the second Make healthy choices when eating out.

+Foods I Should Eat Every Day

+5. Eat a lot of fruits and vegetables.

 Eat low fat dairy foods.

 Eat healthy whole grains that are high in fiber.